cfw-guide/dsi.cfw.guide/_pages/en_US/installing-twilight-menu++.md

 ## Instructions

-1. Insert your SD card into your PC
+1. Open the TWiLight Menu++ `.7z` file
-2. Copy *the contents of* `CFW - SDNAND root` from the TWiLight Menu++ `.7z` file to the root of your SD card
+2. Copy *the contents of* the `SDNAND root` folder in the `DSi - CFW users` folder to the root of your SD card
-3. Copy the `_nds` and `roms` folders from the TWiLight Menu++ `.7z` file to the root of your SD card
+3. Copy the `_nds` and `roms` folders to the root of your SD card
-4. Unplug your SD card, and insert it in your DSi
+4. Copy the `_nds` folder and `boot.nds` file from `DSi&3DS - SD card users` folder to the root of your SD card
+    - On Windows, merge files when asked to
 5. Power on your system
     - TWiLight Menu++ should now be a DSiWare on your system